varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 Overrides the source SQL Select statement for the object.
 Can be used to completely override the select statement.
 This is useful for scenarios where the required select statement is too complex to be built automatically from the rest of the metadata.
 Since the automatic SQL creation is dynamic and accommodates any changes to the metadata it is recommended to only use the `OverrideSql` functionality when needed.

-The `OverrideSql` functionality is not used in the trial process.
+The `OverrideSql` functionality is used in the Culture object in the trial.

 `JoinSql`